Rivalakmalll/personal-web/README.md

 ## acknowledgments

-This Project Just Rework  By Me here the real source   [source](https://github.com/cubedhuang/portfolio) Anything Changed are under GPL-3.0 license Do Not Claim This Project By Your Self!! if you want contribute feel free or have any bugs / error always open
+This Project Just Rework  By Me here the real source   [source](https://github.com/cubedhuang/portfolio) Anything Changed are under GPL-3.0 license Do Not Claim This Project By Your Self!! if you want contribute feel free or have any bugs / error always open  to helping